gergacio/JavaPlayground/README.md

 <!-- * [License](#license) -->

 ## General Information
-- PlayWithJava help you to practice for Java certification from Oracle.
+- JavaPlayground help you to practice for Java certification from Oracle.

 ## Technologies Used